Publications and Media

 by Alicia Seiger

-In this Trellis feature, Alicia Seiger, Director of Climate at the Chan Zuckerberg Initiative and E-Ledgers board member, explains the difference between carbon reporting and accounting.
+In this Trellis feature, Alicia Seiger, Director of Climate at the Chan Zuckerberg Initiative and E-ledgers board member, explains the difference between carbon reporting and accounting.
 She highlights how reporting provides top-down emissions information, while E-ledgers accounting fully counts and allocates all emissions, enabling durable carbon markets, net-zero governance, decarbonization investment, and accountability.

 Trellis Group